bangbangcon/west/content/Speakers.md

 an exceptional discipline, with new and unique challenges.
 But many of our craft's deepest problems are more general than we realize.
-Backward compatibility; systematic trade-offs; pipelines and bottlenecks; the importance of good tooling; all of these had their part to play in the long and difficult transition from two- to three-field agriculture.
+Backward compatibility; systematic trade-offs; pipelines and bottlenecks; the importance of good tooling &mdash; all of these had their part to play in the long and difficult transition from two- to three-field agriculture.

-<b>Michael Arntzenius</b> studies programming languages, in theory and
+**Michael Arntzenius** studies programming languages, in theory and practice.
-practice.

 ---